qtile/qtile/docs/manual/ref/commands.rst

 ==================

-Here is documented some of the commands available on objects in the command tree when running qshell or scripting commands to qtile.
+Here is documented some of the commands available on objects in the command tree when running qshell or scripting commands to lavinder.
 Note that this is an incomplete list, some objects, such as :ref:`layouts <ref_layouts>` and :ref:`widgets <ref_widgets>`, may implement their own set of commands beyond those given here.

-.. _qtile_commands:
+.. _lavinder_commands:

-.. qtile_class:: libqtile.core.manager.Qtile
+.. lavinder_class:: liblavinder.core.manager.Qtile

-.. qtile_class:: libqtile.bar.Bar
+.. lavinder_class:: liblavinder.bar.Bar
    :noindex:

-.. qtile_class:: libqtile.config.Group
+.. lavinder_class:: liblavinder.config.Group
    :noindex:

-.. qtile_class:: libqtile.config.Screen
+.. lavinder_class:: liblavinder.config.Screen
    :noindex:

-.. qtile_class:: libqtile.window.Window
+.. lavinder_class:: liblavinder.window.Window